-- 1. The examiner determines the result of a written examination as quickly as possible but by no later than 15 working days after the examination.
-The results of written interim examinations shall be announced no later than five working days before the next written interim examination. - 2.
-The examiner determines the result of an oral examination immediately after it is administered and issues the student with a written statement of this result. - 3.
-The examiner records the results of the assessment of a practical exercise as quickly as possible, but no later than 15 working days after the completion of the practical exercise at the designated time.
+1. The examiner determines the result of a written examination as quickly as possible but by no later than 15 working days after the examination.
+The results of written component examinations shall be announced no later than five working days before the next written component examination.